Co-lecture the Part III course on Sampling and Compressed Sensing at DAMTP. See my DAMTP homepage for details.

+- Be diligent about supervision work.
 Make sure you plan and spend good time on the supervision work sufficiently in advance of the supervision.
 Good students spend days to properly answer a set of questions.
 They take time to research and understand the course.
+This ensures a deeper understanding and longer lasting skills, and that's exactly why you are here (oh, and it would also help you when revising for exams and for acing them .. but that's not why you're here).
 Do not rush or do the work at the last minute!
-That leads to a superficial understanding and a cumbersome or wasted supervision, which the supervisor and your supervision mates will not appreciate.
-More importantly, it makes you forget the material very quickly, leading to a painful exam revision in Easter (and believe me, you will not have the luxury of time then).
-Lastly, you'll be likely to have incomplete work which will get you a bad supervision report.
+That leads to the opposite effects: superficial understanding, forgetting the material quickly, painful exam revision (believe me, time will not be your friend then), and it can also waste or affect the supervision itself, which the supervisor and your supervision mates would not be thrilled about.

 - Attempt all questions.

 Regardless of how hard or easy they seem, make sure you attempt

-It's highly unlikely you'll say or ask silly things during supervisions (I sometimes take on that role!), so don't be afraid to speak out loud!
+- Be engaging during supervisions.
+It's highly unlikely you'll say or ask silly things during supervisions (I sometimes take on that role!), I want you to speak out loud!
 Forget any fears you might have developed prior to coming to Cambridge.
 Remember that supervisions are not meant to examine but to teach and help you (in that sense, they are the opposite of the admission interviews).
 The more engaging you are (just don't overdo it), the better and quicker you learn and we get to cover more material.
 It's quite difficult for supervisors to infer what you missed if you're silent, even when using active prompting.

+- Submitting supervision work.
 Unlike other supervisors, I normally do not require you to submit work in advance.
 However, I do require you to do the work in full (see above) and to bring it at the supervision, as I do check it.
-Understanding challenging handwriting (I'm being gentle) and marking work in advance is many times rendered useless as I have to go through most questions during the supervision anyway, with the entire group.
-I normally try to spot the problematic aspects for each student.
+Understanding challenging handwriting and marking work in advance is many times rendered useless as I usually end up going through all questions during the supervision anyway, with the entire group.
+My supervisions are normally highly interactive, and we get to discuss all interesting or problematic aspects for each student.

-Please feel free to ask me questions by email.
+- Asking questions outside supervisions.
+Do feel free to ask me questions by email.
 I'm usually happy to reply and give detailed answers.
-I may prefer this to a revision supervision if you have on point questions or not much to ask.
-If however you solved a long set of questions on your own and want me to mark it then I may delay it or be unable to help; a revision supervision or on point questions via email may prove to be better alternatives.
+I may prefer this to a revision supervision if you have on point questions or not a lot to ask.
+If however you solved a long set of questions on your own and want me to mark it then I may delay it or be unable to help; a revision supervision or on point questions via email may be better alternatives.